buschtoens/repro-pnpm-workspace-public-hoist-pattern/README.md

 # `pnpm` 🪳: `public-hoist-pattern` ignores workspaces packages

+## Description

+### Expected Behavior

-**Expected behavior:** Packages that match the `public-hoist-pattern` are hoisted to the root `node_modules`, *including packages from the workspace itself*.
+Packages that match the `public-hoist-pattern` are hoisted to the root `node_modules`, *including packages from the workspace itself*.

+I expect to find these workspace-internal packages in the root `node_modules`, as their names match the `public-hoist-pattern`:

+- `eslint-config-my-example-a`
+- `eslint-config-my-example-b`
+- `eslint-config-my-example-c`
+- `eslint-config-my-prettier`

+### Actual Behavior

-**Actual behavior:** Only external dependencies and workspace-internal dependencies *listed as root dependencies* are hoisted.
+Only external dependencies and workspace-internal dependencies *listed as root dependencies* are hoisted.

+Actually hoisted workspace-internal packages:

+- `eslint-config-my-example-a`
+- `eslint-config-my-example-c`
+- `eslint-config-my-prettier`
+- *...plus a few more, due to being explicitly referenced in the root `package.json`*

 ## Demonstration